-1.1.Forward Looking Statements
+1.1.
+Forward Looking Statements

 Some of the following disclosures contain forward-looking statements, which involve inherent risk and uncertainty affecting the business of Primeline Energy Holdings Inc. (the "Company").
-These statements relate to matters such as: the financing of, and the results of, the Company's exploration programme; assumptions that production from LS36-1 will proceed in accordance with the Gas Sales Contract and other relevant agreements; the Company's expectations with respect to the outcome of its arbitration action with China National Offshore Oil Corporation ("CNOOC"), a Chinese State oil company and its subsidiary CNOOC (China) Ltd. ("CCL"), and the amounts of cash Primeline expects to receive from Zhejiang Natural Gas Development Company ("Zhejiang Gas") under the Settlement with Zhejiang Gas, and the price it expects to receive for gas delivered under the Gas Sales Contract for the balance of the delivery period under the Settlement with Zhejiang Gas (see Section 3.2).
+These statements relate to matters such as: the financing of, and the results of, the Company's exploration programme; assumptions that production from LS36-1 will proceed in accordance with the Gas Sales Contract and other relevant agreements; the Company's expectations with respect to the outcome of its two arbitration actions with China National Offshore Oil Corporation ("CNOOC"), a Chinese State oil company and its subsidiary CNOOC (China) Ltd. ("CCL"), and Zhejiang Gas Natural Gas Development Company Limited ("Zhejiang Gas") under the Natural Gas Sale Agreement ("Gas Sales Contract") (see Section 3.3).
 While these statements are based on assumptions that management considers reasonable, actual results may vary from those anticipated.
 Sufficient cash flow and/or external finance may not be available to the Company for debt service and exploration and it may then be in breach of its funding obligations.
-Zhejiang Gas may not honour its obligations under the Settlement with Zhejiang Gas.
-Any such event may materially and adversely affect Primeline's financial position, and if Zhejiang Gas does not honour its obligations under the Settlement with Zhejiang Gas, that will result in a material, adverse effect on Primeline's cash flow and financial results, and its ability to meet its financial obligations to its lenders.
+The arbitrations may not be successful.
+Zhejiang Gas may continue not to comply fully with its obligations under the Gas Sales Contract during arbitration.
+Any such event may materially and adversely affect Primeline's financial position, and if the arbitrations are not successful.
+Primeline may default.
+This may result in the seizure of Primeline's assets, or Primeline's insolvency.
 Exploration for oil and gas is subject to the inherent risk that it may not result in a commercial discovery.
 The forward-looking information and statements contained in this Management's Discussion and Analysis ("MD&A") are made as of the date of this document and the Company does not undertake any obligation to update or to revise any forward-looking information or statements, except as required by applicable law.

-1.2.Intention of MD&A
+1.2.
+Intention of MD&A

 In this MD&A, 'Primeline' refers generally to the Company and its wholly owned subsidiaries, Primeline Energy China Ltd. ("PECL"), Primeline Energy Operations International Ltd. ("PEOIL") and Primeline Petroleum Corporation ("PPC").
-References to CNOOC include its subsidiary CCL.

 This MD&A is intended to provide an explanation of the Company's financial condition and operational performance compared with prior periods, and the Company's prospects and plans.
-It provides additional information that is not contained in the Company's unaudited interim consolidated financial statements for the quarter ended December 31, 2016, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+It provides additional information that is not contained in the Company's unaudited interim consolidated financial statements for the quarter ended September 30, 2016, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-1.3.Date
+1.3.
+Date

-The effective date of this MD&A is February 28, 2017 Events after that date could materially alter the veracity and usefulness of the information contained in this document.
+The effective date of this MD&A is November 29, 2016 Events after that date could materially alter the veracity and usefulness of the information contained in this document.